copsTvFan/cops-episode-guide/guide.md

 **Kansas City 23**

-- (MO -10:55 PM Shooting Call) East Patrol -- Officer Jason Crump talks about treating people with respect.
-A black man shot in the back in an apartment passed out on the floor
+- (Kansas City, MO -- 10:55 PM Shooting Call) East Patrol Division.
+Officer Jason Crump talks about treating people with respect.
+Featuring Officer Tony White.
+A black man shot in the back in an apartment passed out on the floor.
+- (Kansas City, MO -- 7:03 PM Disturbance Call) Central Patrol Division.
-- Disturbance call by a woman who says a kid stole a lighter from her purse
+  Officer Keith Ericsson.
+Disturbance call by a woman who says a kid stole a lighter from her purse.
+- (Kansas City, KS -- 9:28 PM Domestic Violence Call) Central Patrol Division.
-- Domestic violence call with a white woman who has been cut on her leg by a black man.
+  Officer Dick Atkins, Sgt.
+John Griffin.
+Domestic violence call with a white woman who has been cut on her leg by a black man.

 ## CP-1022